microsoft/vscode-webview-ui-toolkit/src/option/README.md

 ### Start Icon

-An icon can be added to the left of the Option text by adding an element with the attribute `slot="start"`, such as an SVG icon.
+An icon can be added to the left of the Option text by adding an element with the attribute `slot="start"`.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-option--with-start-icon)